panchomb/ie-exercise-3/modules/network/vpn-gateway/README.md

 ### Parameter: `tags`

 Tags of the resource.
 - Required: No
 - Type: object

+### Parameter: `virtualHubResourceId`

+The resource ID of a virtual Hub to connect to.
+Note: The virtual Hub and Gateway must be deployed into the same location.
+- Required: Yes
+- Type: string

 ### Parameter: `vpnConnections`

 The VPN connections to create in the VPN gateway.
 - Required: No
 - Type: array
 - Default: `[]`